pensierinmusica/hermes-js/README.md

 In both cases, any middleware code that affects an action should be synchronous.
 Asynchronous code in middleware can be used as long as it doesn’t affect the action at all (e.g. error reporting, analytics, etc.).
 This means that the `next` callback should be invoked independently of the outcome of asynchronous operations.

 One of the reasons why this library was created is exactly to avoid asynchronous code in middleware that can affect an action, like other libraries instead enforce.
 Such code can be moved to async actions.
-You’ll get better results by dispatching sync actions before, after, or depending on the outcome of async actions.
+We think you’ll get better results by dispatching sync actions before, after, or depending on the outcome of async actions.

 Finally, when you implement your own dispatch function (e.g. for server actions), evaluate whether it should handle all errors locally and return `false` (i.e. use a centralized error handler), or return the error and let the callee handle the different cases (i.e. use a distributed error handler).